hekuan0625/TV-Script-Generator-using-RNN/README.md

 Generate a new [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNN/LSTM models.

-For example, given the single word input of "jerry", the model can generate a fake TV dialogue:
+For example, given the single word input of "jerry", the model can generate the following fake TV dialogue:

 jerry: you got the aids walk in there, i was gonna have to be the best.(george enters)

 jerry: what do you mean," what do you think?